Is Zucchini Good for Fatty Liver?

 How Much Zucchini Should You Eat?

 It is recommended that you eat a maximum of three servings of zucchini per day.
-Usually, having them as a side dish (or even main one) for one of your meals is the best way to go.
+Usually, having them as a side dish (or even main one) for one of your meals is the best way to go, due to the high phosphorus contents mentioned above.

 In terms of quantity, anything up to a cup of zucchini should be more than enough.
 You can consume less or even a bit more… but based on my personal experience, unless I go for a zucchini salad or zucchini balls, one cup is more than enough.